Am I really, suddenly, a vegan?

-Geoff and I were in a cafe in Rincón, Puerto Rico, a few days before the start of the New Year (Gregorian Calendar) reading books we plucked off the coffee house’s “book share” library.
-I was looking through a book on the Rolling Stones.
-He was reading a book on veganism.
-He handed it to me because he knew I’d been considering it for a while.
+I was in a cafe in Rincón, Puerto Rico, a few days before the start of the New Year (Gregorian Calendar) reading books I plucked off the coffee house’s “book share” library.
+One of them was on veganism.
+I curiously read bits of each chapter, and along the way, asked myself: Why don’t I eat better?

 Of course once I articulated that I wanted to be a vegan, it was clear that I had made a public bet: my willpower versus my impulses.
 As someone who in the past has fallen because of a lack of confidence, I told myself that this matters but that being a vegan was MY decision, one that I could change at any time.